lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

-In our game package we will create a `Hud` class which implements the `IHud` interface and receives a text in the constructor creating internally a `TexItem` instance.
+In our game package we will create a `Hud` class which implements the `IHud` interface and receives a text in the constructor creating internally a `TextItem` instance.

 ```java
 package org.lwjglb.game;